-- Is the applicant an arts & cultural organization registered as a nonprofit in the state of Michigan that has tax-exempt status OR applying as an individual arts administrator, arts educator, or professional artist with a valid social security number? - Is the applicant's organization physically located or address in the state of Michigan? - Will proposed opportunity occur during FY19 Round 2: March 1, 2019 Sept.
-30, 2019? - Does the applicant have an eGrant account, login, and password? - o New applicants will need to create an account to apply. - Returning applicants, please, DO NOT CREATE additional accounts/logins and contact MCACA staff if you need login info.
+- Is the applicant an arts & cultural nonprofit or nonprofit organization registered in the state of Michigan, K-12 school, or municipality? - Is the applicant's organization physically located in the state of Michigan? - Will the proposed project occur during FY19 Round 2, March 1, 2019 Sept.
+30, 2019? - Does the applicant have an eGrant account, login, and password? - New applicants will need to create an account to apply. - Returning applicants, please, DO NOT CREATE additional accounts/logins and contact MCACA staff if you need login info.

 Applicants with unmet obligations on prior grants (late/incomplete reports) may not be eligible.

 Please contact MCACA staff if you have questions about a prior grant.